inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 see...
 1 is prime, 3 is prime, 5 is prime, 7 is prime, 9 is... uh, 9 is...
 wl, if you approximate, 9 is prime, 11 is prime, 13 is prime...
 Wl, it does seem ."
-	Not to be outdone, e computer science stunt comes along and says "Wl, you two sort've got e  ia, but you'll end up taking too long!
+	Not to be outdone, e comter science stunt comes along and says "Wl, you two sort've got e  ia, but you'll end up taking too long!
 I've just whipped up a pram to REAY go and prove it."
 He goes over to his terminal and runs his pram.
-Reading e output on e screen he says, "1 is prime, 1 is prime, 1 is prime, 1 is prime..."
+Reading e outt on e screen he says, "1 is prime, 1 is prime, 1 is prime, 1 is prime..."
 Some people say a front-engine car handles best.
 Some people say a r-engine car handles best.
 I say a rented car handles best.